Ladvien/ladvien.github.io/_posts/2019-05-20-business-intelligence-mysql.md

 I'm a professional data analyst, but, if I'm confident of anything, it's I've holes in my understanding.
 That stated, these articles may contain mistakes.
 If you spot one, let me know in the comments and I'll get it fixed quick.

 Also, I'm pretty opinionated.
 I'm sure these opinions will find their way into my writings.
-When notice I them, I'll provide a caveat and reasoning for why I hold the opinion.
+When I notice them, I'll provide a caveat and reasoning for why I hold the opinion.

 One last thing, these articles will focus on **immediately usable techniques**.
 Honestly, I believe I've failed you if you finish an article without a new skill--or, at least an affirmation of existing skill.
 Don't get me wrong, I plan to do deep-dives into needed skills, but I believe those are only useful if you have a mental framework to hang them on.

 Ok!
 Let's do this!

 # SQL
-When getting started in data analytics Structured Query Language (SQL) is a great place to start.
+When getting started in data analytics Structured Query Language (SQL) is a great place to begin.
 It is a _well_ established data language, [having been around since the 70s](https://en.wikipedia.org/wiki/SQL).
 The intent of SQL is to empower an individual to retrieve data from a database in an efficient and predictable manner.
 However, nowadays SQL is used for lots more, such as abstraction, analysis, and semantic changes.

 What does it look like?
 Here's a example of a SQL query:
 ```sql